 This year’s 2.8 percent increase will mark the largest gain since 2012.
 That number is the result of calculations made by Department of Labor’s Bureau of Labor Statistics based on the Consumer Price Index and inflation.
-What does this mean if you or someone you serve is an SSI recipient?
+What does this mean if you, or someone you serve, is an SSI recipient?
 You should expect an increase for the month of January, and you may have already seen it!

 According to the SSA, more than 67 million Americans will see an increase in their benefits in 2019.
-SSI beneficiaries may receive an increase in their monthly payment up to $21.
+SSI beneficiaries may receive an increase in their monthly payment of up to $21.

 Learn more on the SSA's website about how it calculated these increases.
 To find out more about individual benefits, visit the my Social Security website.
 Social Security recipients should be sure to save any paperwork relevant to the adjustment so that they can share it with their guardian or trustee.